Linaro/website/_posts/2013/03/2013-03-06-linaro-connect-asia-2013-day-3-what-to-expect.markdown

 wordpress_id: 2548
 ---

-[Linaro Connect Asia Day 2](/blog/open-collaboration-is-key-linaro-connect-day-2/) kicked off with a Xen on ARM keynote which was given by Lars Kurth and Mark Heath of Citrix.
+[Linaro Connect Asia Day 2](/blog/open-collaboration-is-key-linaro-connect-day-2/) kicked off with a Xen on Arm keynote which was given by Lars Kurth and Mark Heath of Citrix.

-Which was followed by the ARM Server Mini-Summit, Embedded Android Training, LAVA workshop and more.
+Which was followed by the Arm Server Mini-Summit, Embedded Android Training, LAVA workshop and more.

 Linaro is growing and so is participation in Linaro Connect.